ejeng888/Laptop-webscraper/README.md

 Known limitations and errors:
   > For the Dell website, only 12 laptops can be obtained at a time.
-This will be fixed in the future. <br>
+The problem with fixing this error involves knowing when you are on the last possible page.
+Will be fixed in the future. <br>
   > When running the HP scraper function, pop-up ads may cause the program to hang.
 This can be resolved by simply closing the ad, which will resume to program.

+The script was working as of Jan.
+6 2022.
+If any of these websites received updates since then, the program may no longer work.